 In recent years, several key Texas jurisdictions have reformed their magistration procedures to centralize the process and seek more uniform and equitable results.
 Some of these changes were driven by litigation and others by analysis and advocacy.
-While the full scope of these comprehensive reforms is beyond the scope of this recommendation, they have significant implications for the diversion of individuals with behavioral health challenges.
+While the full scope of these comprehensive reforms is beyond the scope of this recommendation, the consolidation and centralization of magistration has significant implications for the diversion of individuals with behavioral health challenges.

 When an individual under arrest for a criminal offense first appears in a court of law, the magistrate interacts with the defendant, informing them of the charges, advising them of their rights, appointing counsel, if the defendant is indigent, and receiving a plea.
 At this hearing (the arraignment), the judge or magistrate will also determine the bond conditions, or the circumstances under which the individual may be released from jail pending prosecution.
 These interactions provide an early opportunity to identify whether the individual may be experiencing significant behavioral health challenges, to quickly appoint counsel, and to tailor bond conditions to ensure engagement with appropriate services.
 And for jurisdictions with an Indigent Defense Coordinator, the IDC can provide helpful insight in following appropriate procedures for defendants who may have behavioral health challenges (the Texas Indigent Defense Commission provides grant funding to create an IDC position).
-It might be useful to determine if similar grant funding could support such a position for multiple counties, especially as Jack County seeks works with Young and surrounding counties to share resources.